Omarska: Hydrography

 The river system in Omarska is extensive.
 Through the middle of Omarska territory runs the river Gomjenica, which has great agricultural significance locally, because it runs through the most fertile land in this area.
 Gomjenica is a confluent of Sana.
 The river joins Sana in Prijedor.

-Demographic Features

-Population
+Demographics

 According to the 1971 Yugoslav census, the population of Omarska was 19,044 - of which 16,084 were Serbs, 2,198 were Muslims, 376 were Croats and 433 were others.
-The average population density of the town was 68 per km².
+According to the 2013 census, Omarska had a population of 3,081 inhabitants.

 Education

 There is one elementary school in Omarska, OŠ "Vuk Karadžić", which has about 800 pupils.
-Children from Omarska usually go to high schools in Prijedor or Banjaluka.

 Sports

-Omarska has a football club, FK Omarska, which competes in the 2nd League-West of the Republika Srpska. *Željko Buvač was born here, ex footballer, now assistant manager of Liverpool FC.
+Omarska has a football club, FK Omarska, which competes in the 2nd League-West of the Republika Srpska. Željko Buvač was born here, ex footballer, now assistant manager of Liverpool FC.